 One helpful thing that Peggy does throughout this whole book is write a list in response to all of the problems she descirbes: “You might have this problem if….”
 This enables us to self-diagnose based on the symptoms we experience.

 Peggy does that with all of the different cellulite problems, and then goes one to list strategies and discuss means by which to eliminate cellulite.
 It should come as no surprise that exercise, detox, and antioxidants are on the list of bonuses.
-Cellulite creams, Body warps, and other cosmetic procedures are also discussed.
+Cellulite creams, body wraps, and other cosmetic procedures are also discussed.

 Very cool stuff!
 Cellulite is female and pervasive, but it’s not definitively intractable!
-Liver, bone broth, high antioxidant diet, reduced inflammation, and hormone balance….
+Liver (my favorite supplement if you are unable to eat liver), bone broth, high antioxidant diet, reduced inflammation, and hormone balance….